 - 3.1 Origin of organic molecules

-One hypothesis, as mentioned before, is that life swooped in from outer space on carbonaceous chondrites, or began on Mars (where it conspicuously has not been discovered by a platoon of itinerant Mars landers) and drifted to the earth.
+One hypothesis, as mentioned before, is that life swooped in from outer space on carbonaceous chondrites, or began on Mars (where life conspicuously has not been discovered by a platoon of itinerant Mars landers) and drifted to the earth.
 That is, life began where apparently there has never been life.
 The flexibility of evolutionary thinking is greatly to be admired.

 Here a point worth making briefly: The press often excitedly reports that “organic compounds” have been found on meteorites, or comets, or interstellar space, or in bottles of chemicals through which an electric spark has been passed.
 The unfortunate name “organic” suggests origins in living creatures, or the likelihood of turning shortly into living creatures.
-Actually, “organic chemistry” is, roughly, the chemistry of carbon chains.
+Actually, “organic” chemistry is, roughly, the chemistry of carbon chains.
 No living origins nor living intentions are implied.
 DDT is an organic compound, as is 2,4,6-trinitrotoluene, TNT.

 While evolutionists couldn’t demonstrate that life had begun by chemical accident, I can’t show that it did not.
 An inability to prove that something is statistically possible is not the same as proving that it is not statistically possible.
 Not being able to reproduce an event in the laboratory does not establish that it didn’t happen in nature.
 Etc. I didn’t know how life came about.
 I still don’t.
 Neither do evolutionists.